Check the table below to find out the cost for transporting additional or special baggage.

 Here is a list of examples of items that are not allowed on board our aircraft.

-We invite you to read the complete disclosure on Dangerous Goods and other prohibited articles.
+We invite you to read the following articles:

 - various items: self-defence spray, irritants, cases with anti-theft system installed, magnetic equipment, etc…